drjwbaker/lc-open-refine/_episodes/08-writing-transformations.md

 * ```value.function(options)```
 * ```function(value, options)```

 Either is valid, and which is used is completely down to personal preference.
 In these notes the first syntax is used.
-E.g. `value.toUppercase()` on `Date` column.
+E.g. `value.toUppercase()` on `Column 11`.

 Next to the 'Preview' option are options to view: